-Apart from foodgrain, an allocation of \$4.6 million will be set aside to provide non-grain foods such as high protein biscuits for use in feeding projects for vulnerable groups and for emergencies.
+Apart from foodgrain, an allocation of \$5 million will be set aside to provide non-grain foods such as high protein biscuits for use in feeding projects for vulnerable groups and for emergencies.

-In 1982-83, funds available for use in other food security schemes will be increased to \$4.5 million.
+In 1983-84, funds available for use in other food security schemes will be increased to \$5.2 million.
 Australia attaches importance to measures intended to improve food production, marketing and distribution.
-A significant portion of this amount will be used to support food security programs developed by international bodies such as the Food and Agriculture Organisation.

 A further major initiative in the food security sector has been the establishment in 1982 of the Australian Centre for International Agricultural Research (ACIAR).

-Australian Centre for International Agricultural Research (ACIAR).
-The establishment of ACIAR was announced in 1981 and in 1982 the Centre will enter into its first contracts with Australian agricultural institutions to undertake research work into agricultural problems facing developing countries.
+The establishment of ACIAR was announced in 1981 and in 1982 the Centre entered into its first contracts with Australian agricultural institutions to undertake research work into agricultural problems facing developing countries.
 A trust fund for ACIAR has been established with the Government agreeing to an initial three-year commitment of \$25 million.
-In 1982-83 \$3.8 million was allocated to the Centre.
+In 1983-84 \$7.0 million was allocated to the Centre.